Scampton Air Show 2017: Preview

 The flightline Grandstand and Lincolnshire Gardens enclosure are both sold out for Saturday.

 Tickets can only be purchased in advance from the show's website.
-Standard tickets are £39 per day but upgrades to a grandstand or enclosures are also available.
-Standard entry for under 16s is free when accompanied by an adult ticket-holder.
+Standard tickets are £39 per day but there are upgrades to a grandstand or enclosures subject to availability.
+Standard entry for under 16s is free when accompanied by an adult ticket-holder, but a free child pass is required.
 When launching the show, Paul Sall said:

 "We think it’s important that every young person should have the opportunity to experience the magic of aviation, whether that’s in the air or on the ground.
 This is why Scampton Airshow admission will be free for all under 16s so as many as possible can enjoy a truly inspirational day out."